Industrial Agriculture, Agroecology, and Climate Change

 They are systemic problems, which means that they are all interconnected and interdependent, and they require corresponding systemic solutions.
 To put it in another way, systemic problems have harmful consequences in several different areas, while systemic solutions solve problems in several of those areas.
 In this essay, I shall illustrate this important insight with the example of food systems and their causal connections with climate change.

 Climate science is now an established scientific field, and its basic findings are well known.
 When sunlight warms the surface of the Earth, a large portion of the reflected thermal radiation is absorbed by greenhouse gases in the atmosphere.
 In the early history of the planet, this "greenhouse effect" created the protective envelope in which life was able to unfold, but since the Industrial Revolution, human activities have generated excessive greenhouse gas emissions.
 Thus, excessive amounts of heat have been trapped by the greenhouse effect, resulting in the global warming of the Earth's atmosphere beyond safe levels.
-Warmer air means that there is more energy and more moisture in the atmosphere, which can lead to a wide variety of consequences — floods, tornados, and hurricanes; but also draughts, heat waves, and wildfires.
+Warmer air means that there is more energy and more moisture in the atmosphere, which can lead to a wide variety of consequences — floods, tornados, and hurricanes; but also droughts, heat waves, and wildfires.
 All of these consequences are threats to global food security.

 The links between industrial agriculture and climate change are twofold.
 On the one hand, industrially produced food systems are energy-intensive and fossil-fuel based, and thus contribute significantly to climate change.
 On the other hand, the crops grown in the genetically homogeneous monocultures that are typical of chemical farming are not resilient to the climate extremes that are becoming more frequent and more violent.